Background

 Care and Conditioning

 Leather should be treated like your skin - use the most natural form of conditioner or balm and be careful not to use too many synthetics or anything with dyes or perfumes.
-Note that any application of a balm, creme or wax will most likely darken your leather.
-We typically recommend using Smith's Leather Balm or Bick4 for nearly all models we offer.
+Note that any application of a balm, creme or wax will often times darken your leather.
+We typically recommend using Smith's Leather Balm, any general boot wax or Bick4 for nearly all models we offer.

 Due to the leathers we use, our footwear does not need to be conditioned right out of the box but we understand this is subject to personal preference.
-Note though that if you condition them right out of the box, it will darken the leather.
+Note though that if you condition them right out of the box, the leather will darken.
 Additional items we recommend using are listed below:

 Oregon Trail Co.
 Boot Wax